National parks of the United Kingdom: Legal designation

-National parks were first designated under the National Parks and Access to the Countryside Act 1949, and in England and Wales any new national park is designated under this Act, and must be confirmed by the Secretary of State for Environment, Food and Rural Affairs.
+National parks were first designated under the National Parks and Access to the Countryside Act 1949; in England and Wales, any new national park is designated under this Act and must be confirmed by the Secretary of State for Environment, Food and Rural Affairs.
 The 1949 Act came about after a prolonged campaign for public access to the countryside in the United Kingdom with its roots in the Industrial Revolution.
-The first 'freedom to roam' bill was introduced to Parliament in 1884 by James Bryce but it was not until 1931 that a government inquiry recommended the creation of a 'National Park Authority' to select areas for designation as national parks.
+The first 'freedom to roam' bill was introduced to Parliament in 1884 by James Bryce, but it was not until 1931 that a government inquiry recommended the creation of a 'National Park Authority' to select areas for designation as national parks.
 Despite the recommendation and continued lobbying and demonstrations of public discontent, such as the 1932 Kinder Scout mass trespass in the Peak District, nothing further was done until a 1945 white paper on national parks was produced as part of the Labour Party's planned post-war reconstruction, leading in 1949 to the passing of the National Parks and Access to the Countryside Act.

 In England and Wales, as in Scotland, designation as a national park means that the area has been identified as being of importance to the national heritage and as such is worthy of special protection and attention.
 Unlike the model adopted in many other countries, such as the US and Germany, this does not mean the area is owned by the state.
-National parks in the United Kingdom may include substantial settlements and human land uses which are often integral parts of the landscape, and within a national park there are many landowners including public bodies and private individuals.
+National parks in the UK may include substantial settlements and human land uses, which are often integral parts of the landscape; within a national park, there are many landowners including public bodies and private individuals.